 LYPFT is committed to upholding its statutory responsibilities in relation to safeguarding adults and children.
 Please refer to job description for further information.

 Patient Safety is a priority at LYPFT with a focus on system-based improvement and creating opportunities for learning.
-We will ensure compassionate engagement with all those involved in an incident and all incidents are met with a proportionate response.

 As part of the Trust's commitment to its Gold Standard Armed Forces Covenant status, members of the Armed Forces Community are entitled to a guaranteed interview subject to meeting the role criteria.

 Please note that the Trust reserves the right to close the vacancy before the closing date if a sufficient number of applications are received.
-It is in the candidates' best interest to apply as soon as possible.
+It is in the candidates best interest to apply as soon as possible.

 #J-18808-Ljbffr